burlachenkok/exploring-python3/python_details.md

 * Python Language Reference: https://docs.python.org/3.8/reference/index.html.
 For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes are here.

-* Python Interpreter is distributed with various standard modules which is called Python Standard Library: https://docs.python.org/3/library/index.html.
+* Python Interpreter is distributed with various standard modules which are called Python Standard Library: https://docs.python.org/3/library/index.html.
 For example this a [link](https://docs.python.org/3/library/stdtypes.html) to documentation which described Standard Types.

 * Finally, the syntax of a language is typically described for Programming Languages with Backus–Naur forms for Context-Free-Grammars (CFG).
 These grammar rules can be found here: https://docs.python.org/3/reference/grammar.html